ricklancee/new-tab-myanimelist/README.md

-# MyAnimeList extension for chrome
+# MyAnimeList in a new tab for chrome

 This chrome extension replaces your new tab window with your list from myanimelist.net.